JstRelax/web-www-v2/content/why-our-work-matters/_index.en.md

 ---
+sections:
+  - title: DIVD’s work is of great importance, here is why
+    text: This page explains why our work matters to society, partners, and other organizations.
+    type: titleText
+  - text: |-
+      ## DIVD scans the entire internet

+      #### **Traditional methods, like penetration tests, often focus on a specific scope, usually limited to an organization’s IP addresses or URLs.
+In contrast, DIVD seeks to identify all systems with a particular vulnerability, often discovering issues in systems that organizations were unaware they had.**

+      **DIVD takes this a step further.**
+      Because we work for the common good and adhere to guidelines for ethical hacking, we extend our reach beyond the limits imposed on governments or commercial security companies.
+This allows us to determine with greater certainty whether a system is vulnerable.
+An email notification from DIVD always indicates a vulnerability that needs immediate attention.

+      **DIVD scans for both regular security vulnerabilities and zero-day vulnerabilities.**
+      DIVD independently assigns new unique identifiers (CVEs) when new (previously unknown) vulnerabilities are identified by its researchers.

+      **DIVD is known for its transparency & collaboration.**
+      DIVD is recognized for its transparent approach in reporting vulnerabilities and the actions taken to resolve them.
+This level of openness fosters trust within both the cybersecurity community and the general public.
+We promote ethical hacking and responsible disclosure while striving to tackle broader cybersecurity challenges.
+Unlike many cybersecurity organizations, DIVD is a non-profit entity, run by volunteers.

+      **DIVD actively engages with the cybersecurity community, including researchers, ethical hackers, and other stakeholders, to share knowledge and improve collective security efforts.**
+    type: paper
+    hasBackground: true
+  - text: |-
+      ## What happens when we find a vulnerability?
+Here’s an example.

+      A good example of what the world would look like without DIVD’s efforts is the SolarMan case.
+In 2022, a DIVD researcher found a GitHub repository containing the username and password for SolarMan’s Super Admin account.
+These credentials were visible to anyone who would visit the GitHub page, meaning that anyone in the world with internet access could have gained unauthorized access to nearly 1,000,000 installations.
+    type: doubleDecker
+  - text: |-
+      ## SolarMan’s Password Oopsie

+      How 1 million installations almost went dark

+      The 1,000,000 installations refer to solar power plants (installations) managed through the SolarMan platform.
+These installations have a total power output of over 10GwP (gigawatts peak).
+Most of these systems are located in China and Australia, with a significant number of over 40,000 in The Netherlands.

+      DIVD contacted the company responsible for the repository.
+Eventually, the exposed password was reset and the repository was deleted.
+But what if the vulnerability hadn’t been discovered and the credentials remained publicly available?

+      Cybercriminals could theoretically have been able to gain access to the SolarMan Super Admin account, potentially controlling nearly 1,000,000 installations.
+They could theoretically have had the ability to alter system settings, disrupt services, or disable installations, causing widespread operational issues.
+      Sensitive information could potentially have been exposed, leading to data breaches.
+Compromised systems could theoretically have been used to deploy malware, resulting in further security incidents and potential damage to connected networks.

+      **The company’s reputation could have been severely damaged, resulting in a loss of trust from customers and partners.**
+    type: paper
+    hasBackground: false
+  - button:
+      label: Go to csirt website
+      url: something I don't know
+      external: false
+    text: Note that it is very complex to summarize any DIVD case, or make accurate and precise assumptions about which risks were specifically mitigated.
+If you have any questions, please read about our case on the CSIRT
+    type: pill
 title: Our work is of great importance, here is why
 intro: |-
   This page explains why our work matters to society, partners, and other organisations.